 If your future business plans require people to return to your premises then you have a duty of care for your employees, as well as a duty to make the workplace safe.
 Health and safety duties will also apply to members of the public visiting your premises.
 The government and HSE have issued guidance to support business with this.

 This guide is not intended to be an exhaustive health and safety guide so we strongly recommend you take specialist health and safety advice.
 Government guidance requires employers to produce risk assessments and expects those with over 50 employees to publish their risk assessments.

-The Prime Minister himself has hinted he is surprised at quite how well the stay at home message has worked.
-This message has been drilled into us.
-Our mindsets have changed and we have come to know our homes to be our only safe place.
-As an employer you will need to overcome this.
-Communication will be essential to this so a message of reassurance will be essential.
-Inform employees of the measures you have taken, and will continue to take, to make the workplace safe.
+Communication is essential, inform employees of the measures you have taken, and will continue to take, to make the workplace safe.
 This could include a video walk through to demonstrate the measures taken.
 This will be useful not only to reassure your employees but also their families and even your customers.

 Guidance remains for those who can work from home to continue working from home.
 There is no indication this is likely to be lifted any time soon.
 Employers are responsible for their employees’ health and safety even when working at home so you must ensure that they have the right equipment to work safely and effectively.
 Build homeworking into your on-going plans for the business where possible.

 Consider not only the health and safety of your employees at work but also how they get to work.
 Support them to find safe ways to get to work.
 This may be a good time to introduce cycle to work schemes or provide suitable showering facilities for people to cycle to work, although consider also how this will work if lots of people require showers before starting work.